sonia0409/StayFit/planning.md

   - list of exercises searchable by => bodypart, muscle group

 Seeded data:
-  - react-calender for calander
   -

 ### User Stories

 -------------------------------LEVEL 1-------------------------------
 - users can CREATE their own workout logs for a particular day
-- user can EDIT,UPDATE, DELETE their workout logs
+- user can EDIT, DELETE their workout logs
 - users have options to repeat the workout on daily basis (Mon,Tue,Wed,Thur,Fri,Sat,Sun)
 - users can see the workout logs for the day by clicking on the day on calender
-- user can mark the logs if complete or not - add color (red or green)
+- user can mark the workouts if complete or not - add color (red or green)
 - user can view the summary of all the workout logs.
 - user can enter the duration of the workout or sets of the workout